 I personally feel that overexhaustion and sleepless nights have been glorified in today’s time.
 What instead needs to be glorified is the need to take care of oneself because, honestly, work shall never end.
-It’s essential to have your own personal pause ritual/(s).
-A pause ritual is a time when you truly pause!
-Mine is to have a cup of tea every evening on my balcony!
+It’s essential to have your own personal pause ritual.
+The concept of pause rituals as given by psychologist Sonali Gupta can help us rejuvenate and recharge.
+A pause ritual simply means “to pause” and just be.
+Mine is to have a cup of tea every evening on my balcony.

 When we are working on tasks, it is natural only to trust ourselves.
 Delegation is an art.
 However, an art worth learning and using!
 I am sure there are so many tasks that do not require your “expert stance.”
 Delegation does not only allow you to focus on tasks that truly require your expertise and precision.
 But, it also allows a chance for others to learn!

 There are some tasks that I like to call “hero” tasks.
 This means that these tasks require your focused attention and maybe also require you to put in your best shot!
 However, a burnout situation usually happens when we miss the fine line between perfecting some essential tasks and perfecting all tasks that come our way!

 It’s essential to be mindful of the tasks that need that extra care versus the ones which can be done in an adequate fashion!